 And that’s a big number.

 Well, it turns out we were right.
 Our prediction came shortly before Panda, and an entire year before Penguin.
-Every Google update since Panda was inline with our “New SEO” principals.
+Every Google update since Panda was in line with our “New SEO” principles.
 We’re very confident new updates will also fit under the umbrella of “New SEO”.